How to protect your family’s mental health in the face of coronavirus disease (COVID-19)

 Dr. Damour: Parents should have a calm, proactive conversation with their children about the coronavirus disease (COVID-19), and the important role children can play in keeping themselves healthy.
 Let them know that it is possible that [you or your children] might start to feel symptoms at some point, which are often very similar to the common cold or flu, and that they do not need to feel unduly frightened of this possibility.
 Parents should encourage their kids to let them know if they're not feeling well, or if they are feeling worried about the virus so that the parents can be of help.

 Adults can empathize with the fact that children are feeling understandably nervous and worried about COVID-19.
 Reassure your children that illness due to COVID-19 infection is generally mild, especially for children and young adults.
 It’s also important to remember that many of the symptoms of COVID-19 can be treated.
-From there, we can remind them that there are many effective things we can do to keep ourselves and others safe and to feel in better control of our circumstances: frequently wash our hands, don't touch our faces and engage in physical distancing.
+From there, we can remind them that there are many effective things we can do to keep ourselves and others safe and to feel in better control of our circumstances: frequently wash our hands, don't touch our faces and engage in social distancing.

 UNICEF: There’s a lot of inaccurate information about coronarvirus disease (COVID-19) out there.
 What can parents do to help counter this misinformation?